MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-base.md

 > {: .solution}
 {: .challenge}

-If we want to store a collection of values, we'll need to use a **function** in R, which combines values into something we call a **vector**.
+If we want to store a collection of values, we'll need to use the `c()` (for "combine") function, which combines values into something we call a **vector**.
 Let's make a vector of numbers, and a vector of words (we call them "strings" in R)

 ~~~